Skip to main content

 Must-Try Dishes: Falafel Sandwich, Turkey Bacon Ranch, Shawarma Gyro

-What makes it special: Low-price, high-option menu spanning deli classics and wraps.
+What Makes it Special: Low-price, high-option menu spanning deli classics and wraps.

 7.5

-$ Haight-Ashbury
+$ Haight

 Cafe-first spot with a tight lineup of breakfast sandwiches, bagels, and open-face toasts.
 Handy for quick, customizable bites with solid coffee and tea service.